diffblue/gitlab/.gitlab/issue_templates/Service Ping reporting and monitoring.md

 ## Verification (After approximately 30 hours)

 1. Reconnect to the bastion: `ssh -A lb-bastion.gprd.gitlab.com`.
 Make sure that you are connected to the same host machine that ServicePing was started on.
-For example, to connect directly to the host machine type `ssh bastion-01-inf-gprd.c.gitlab-production.internal`.
+For example, to connect directly to the host machine, use `ssh bastion-01-inf-gprd.c.gitlab-production.internal`.
-1. Find your screen session `screen -ls`.
+1. Find your screen session: `screen -ls`.
-1. Attach to your screen session `screen -x 14226.mwawrzyniak_service_ping_2021_01_22`.
+1. Attach to your screen session: `screen -x 14226.mwawrzyniak_service_ping_2021_01_22`.
 1. Check the last payload in the `raw_usage_data` table: `RawUsageData.last.payload`.
-1. Check the when the payload was sent `RawUsageData.last.sent_at`.
+1. Check the when the payload was sent: `RawUsageData.last.sent_at`.

 ## Stop the Service Ping process

+Use either of these processes:

 1. Reconnect to the bastion host machine.
-For example, type: `ssh bastion-01-inf-gprd.c.gitlab-production.internal`.
+For example, use: `ssh bastion-01-inf-gprd.c.gitlab-production.internal`.
 1. Find your screen session: `$ screen -ls`.
 1. Attach to your screen session: `$ sudo -u <username> screen -r`.
 1. Press <kbd>Control</kbd>+<kbd>c</kbd> to stop the Service Ping process.